-This school is new and in flux, but here's our main courses right now.
+This school is small and always a bit in flux, but here's our main courses right now.